Why Did The Us Want The Gadsden Purchase

 Conclusion

-The Gadsden Purchase, while seemingly a simple land transaction, was a pivotal moment in American history driven by the ambition to fulfill Manifest Destiny and the practical need for a transcontinental railroad.
+The Gadsden Purchase, while seemingly a simple land transaction, was a central moment in American history driven by the ambition to fulfill Manifest Destiny and the practical need for a transcontinental railroad.
 It solidified the southern border, opened up new possibilities for trade and transportation, but also came at a cost to Mexico and the Native American tribes who called the land home.

 Understanding the Gadsden Purchase requires examining the complex interplay of economic, political, and social factors that shaped the 19th century.
 By delving into the motivations, consequences, and lasting legacy of this event, we can gain a deeper appreciation of the forces that have shaped the map of North America and the challenges of building a more just and equitable future.